jamescm/node-await-mongo/README.md

 wait('mongodb://localhost:27017', {
   timeout: 1000, // time(ms) between tries
-  try: 5         // times to try connection
+  tries: 5       // times to try connection
   mongo: {}      // options to pass to Mongo }).then(() => {
   // do stuff